List of Bigg Boss (Malayalam TV series) episodes: Season 1 (2018)

 The first season premiered on 24 June 2018 and ended on 30 September 2018.
 The house was built at Mumbai where 18 housemates contested (two of them being wildcard entries).
 Mohanlal was the host of the season.
 Sabumon Abdusamad emerged as the winner after 98 days.

 Season 2 (2020)

 The second season premiered on 5 January 2019.
 Mohanlal returned as the host.
 The house was built at Chennai, where 17 contestants entered on day-1.

-BB Cafe

-BB Cafe is an aftershow hosted by Rajesh Keshav and Gopika that discusses episodes aired on the previous day.
-Each episode is approximately five minutes long.
-BB Cafe Live, a 30-minute live show is also aired daily on Asianet's YouTube channel that discuss the live comments on YouTube.